St. George

 The Saint of Legends and Stories

 One of the objects of a vast amount of imagination is St. George.
-The life of this saint is surrounded with various stories and legends.
+The life of this saint is surrounded by various stories and legends.
 The Catholic Church adheres to this saint’s memory and the inspiration and lessons he brings.

 A Brave Soldier of Christ

-During George’s service in the Roman army, Diocletian became the emperor.
+During George’s service in the Roman army, Diocletian became emperor.
 In 303, Emperor Diocletian, who hated Christians, issued a decree that every Christian the army passed would be arrested.
-He also ordered that every other soldier should offer a sacrifice to the Roman gods.
+He also ordered that every other soldier offer a sacrifice to the Roman gods.
 George, who was a faithful Christian then, refused to obey the emperor’s order.
 He even told Diocletian about his firm conviction.
-The emperor was enraged, however, he greatly valued his friendship with George’s father.
+The emperor was enraged; however, he greatly valued his friendship with George’s father.

 After exhausting all possible options, the Emperor ordered the execution of George.
 George gave his money to the poor in view of his death.
-He was sent to several sessions of cruel tortures.
+He was sent to undergo several sessions of cruel torture.
 He was lacerated on a wheel of swords and required resuscitation three times.
 Despite the painful torture, George did not turn from God.
 Finally, after many tortures he endured, George was decapitated before Nicomedia’s outer wall.

 Another Story of His Martyrdom

-Another account of the martyrdom of St. George is Eusebius´ Ecclesiastical History, which relates that when the emperor Diocletian issued an edict “to tear down the churches to the foundations and to destroy the Sacred Scriptures by fire…a certain man, of no mean origin, but highly esteemed for his temporal dignities, stimulated by a divine zeal, and excited by an ardent faith, took it as it was openly placed and posted up for public inspection, and tore it to shreds as a most profane and wicked act.”
-This act of intransigence and holy audacity enraged the emperor who had the man tortured and killed.
-This man “of no mean origin”, i.e. of nobility, has been identified by more than one ancient source, including Eusebius, as St. George, though most modern historians of the period state that this is unlikely.
+Another account of the martyrdom of St. George is in Eusebius´ Ecclesiastical History, which relates that when the emperor Diocletian issued an edict “to tear down the churches to the foundations and to destroy the Sacred Scriptures by fire… a certain man, of no mean origin, but highly esteemed for his temporal dignities, stimulated by a divine zeal, and excited by an ardent faith, took it as it was openly placed and posted up for public inspection, and tore it to shreds as a most profane and wicked act.”
+This act of intransigence and holy audacity enraged the emperor, who had the man tortured and killed.
+This man “of no mean origin”, i.e., of nobility, has been identified by more than one ancient source, including Eusebius, as St. George, though most modern historians of the period state that this is unlikely.

 George’s body was sent to Lydda, her mother’s native land, for burial.
 Many other Christians went to honor George as a martyr.
 His feast day is April 23.